 Before we had the concept of money, we had a barter system.
 In a barter system, people would pay for the thing they required by trading off things they had in access.
 In some way, our ancestors were concluding two sales in a single transaction or you could say that the barter system was a primitive B2B sales concept.

-17 Sales Tips And Techniques
+Top Sales Tips

-Tip 1 – Do Not Miss-Sell
+Tip 1 – Do Not Miss-Sell In Sales

 Tip 2 – Research